selivan/thinclient/docs/INTERNALS.md

 Previous versions used chroot.
 To simplify things for end user, I swithed to Vagrant.
 You just configure normal virtual machine and run script to generate images.
+Also, this approach is closer to how system runs on real hardware.

 ## Provision